Novel Manuscript Looking for a Home

 Short Story Collection

 While working on my novel, I read a lot of books on writing by authors who purport to know how to do it.
-Many advised that, before one can hope to write a good novel, one must first be able to write a good short story.
+Many advised that, before one can hope to write a good novel, one must first write a good short story.

 So, I started creating short stories.
 Some are the ones you see on the “Fiction” page (click here).
 They are part of a growing collection.
 When complete, it will serve as a tiny-yet-fascinating window into early 20th Century life in Maritime Canada.
 It follows a group of people loosely connected by blood, love or circumstance and spread between Nova Scotia and Prince Edward Island.
 It is mostly inspired by stories I heard as a child, while my father (centre front in photo) and the visitor of the moment passed their time smoking pipes and drinking tea (or something stronger) in the kitchen of our old farm house.